wisemen-digital/flutter-onboarding-codelab/pages/5_finish.md

 If the add todo feature is ready, create a PR and assign your buddy as a reviewer.

+**Before creating a pull request make sure to go over our [code conventions](https://appwise.atlassian.net/wiki/spaces/CF/pages/1029537806/Pull+Requests#Conventions) and try to improve your code where needed.**

 ### 6 Feature: Styling overview
 Create a new branch from the `feature/add-todo` branch called `feature/styling-overview`.